Officers charged in George Floyd’s killing omitted key details from the scene, Minneapolis officer testifies

 Lane, who was holding Floyd’s legs, twice asked Chauvin whether they should reposition Floyd — requests that his lawyer says prove he tried to intervene with a senior officer but was rebuffed.
 Kueng later checked Floyd’s pulse — twice telling Chauvin that he couldn’t detect the man’s heartbeat.

 But Chauvin did not remove his knees from Floyd’s body until nudged by a responding paramedic.
-Two Minneapolis police officers — including one who oversaw all of the department’s training and another who specifically trained officers on CPR and other medical training — have that testified Kueng, Lane and Thao violated their training and oaths as officers when they did not stop Chauvin and failed render medical aid.
+Two Minneapolis police officers — including one who oversaw all of the department’s training and another who specifically trained officers on CPR and other medical knowledge — have testified that Kueng, Lane and Thao violated their training and oaths as officers when they did not stop Chauvin and failed render medical aid.

-But defense attorneys have suggested their clients were given conflicting training on use of force and were not given adequate scenario training on intervention policies and how to operate in a militarized environment where younger officers are strongly discouraged from disagreeing with senior officers.
+But defense attorneys have suggested their clients were given conflicting training on use of force and were not given adequate scenario training on intervention policies and how to operate in a militarized environment in which younger officers are strongly discouraged from disagreeing with senior officers.

 Before the clip from Lane’s body camera was played for the court, prosecutor Samantha Trepel displayed for the jury the MPD’s policy on “truthfulness” and asked Zimmerman to read it aloud.